 I would like information on Florida citrus for children.
 Where can I go?

 Florida Department of Citrus has compiled useful, interactive information for parents and teachers to share with children.
-Teachers will find classroom activities, a quiz and a coloring page PDF.
-For parents, we have provided essential health information for children.
+Find more information here.

 How can I get answers to other questions about citrus?